 Jonesboro is a very small town located in the state of Louisiana.
 With a population of 4,587 people and three constituent neighborhoods, Jonesboro is the 97th largest community in Louisiana.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jonesboro is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Jonesboro is a decidedly white-collar town, with fully 86.03% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Jonesboro is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Jonesboro who work in food service (21.00%), sales jobs (12.64%), and office and administrative support (9.73%).
+There are especially a lot of people living in Jonesboro who work in food service (19.37%), sales jobs (18.16%), and healthcare suport services (10.15%).

 Jonesboro is an extremely ethnically-diverse town.
 The people who call Jonesboro home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jonesboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jonesboro include German, English, French , and Swedish.
+The greatest number of Jonesboro residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Jonesboro include French , German, English, and French Canadian.

 The most common language spoken in Jonesboro is English.
 Other important languages spoken here include French and Spanish.